mongodb/specifications/source/unified-test-format/unified-test-format.rst

   the loop MUST terminate and raise the error/failure (i.e. the error/failure will interrupt the test).

-- ``storeErrorsAsEntity``: if specified, the runner MUST handle errors arising during sub-operation execution and append a document with error information to the array stored in the specified entity.
+- ``storeErrorsAsEntity``: if specified, the runner MUST capture errors arising during sub-operation execution and append a document with error information to the array stored in the specified entity.
 If ``storeFailuresAsEntity`` is specified, the runner MUST NOT include failures in the errors, to the extent the test runner distinguishes errors and failures as further described below.
   If ``storeFailuresAsEntity`` is not specified, the runner MUST include failures in the errors.

-The error document MUST contain the following fields:
+  Documents appended to the array MUST contain the following fields:

   - ``error``: the textual description of the error encountered.
   - ``time``: the number of (floating-point) seconds since the Unix epoch when the error was encountered.

-- ``storeFailuresAsEntity``: if specified, the runner MUST handle failures arising during sub-operation execution and append a document with failure information to the array stored in the specified entity.
+- ``storeFailuresAsEntity``: if specified, the runner MUST capture failures arising during sub-operation execution and append a document with failure information to the array stored in the specified entity.
 If not specified, the runner MUST treat failures as errors, and either handle them following the logic described in ``storeErrorsAsEntity`` or cause them to terminate execution, if ``storeErrorsAsEntity`` is not specified.

-The failure document MUST contain the following fields:
+  Documents appended to the array MUST contain the following fields:

   - ``error``: the textual description of the failure encountered.
   - ``time``: the number of (floating-point) seconds since the Unix epoch